AmirulAndalib/cuxfilter/notebooks/RAPIDS Visualization Guide/README.md

-# RAPIDS Accelerated Visualizations Catalog

-# RAPIDS Compatible Visualization Libraries Catalog
+# RAPIDS Visualization Guide Catalog

-Run the RAPIDS Viz Catalog notebook to interactively explore the below viz libraries and compare how easy it is to switch from cpu to gpu usage.
+Run the RAPIDS Visualization Guide Catalog notebook to interactively explore the below viz libraries and compare how easy it is to switch from cpu to gpu usage.

 ## Featured Libraries